andrewbraga1/hubtec_reactjs_app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+This project was designed for tasks management by users.
+Plus, all tasks are private to their owner.

+Every request to back end, the service checks if credentials matches the task related to an user.

+credentials for test : email:"hubtec@hubtec.com",password:"hubtec123456"
+                       or email: "teste@teste.com", password:"123456"
 ## Available Scripts

 In the project directory, you can run: